+Danielle has just left the police department and she is in the parking lot walking toward her car.
+She had accurately described the serial killer as a squat man with a crew cut and dead eyes.
 The serial killer wants to make sure that there are no witnesses.
-So the heroine, I’ll call her Samantha, has just left the police department and she is in the parking lot walking toward her car.
-She’s described him as a squat man with a crew cut and dead eyes.
 And that man is now stalking her.

-In the 1970s or 1980s, she could get away with walking straight ahead, blindly getting into her unlocked car, putting the key in the ignition, and getting attacked from the backseat.
+In the 1970s or 1980s, you could get away with her walking straight ahead, blindly getting into her unlocked car, putting the key in the ignition, and getting attacked from the back seat.
+And she would have been rescued by said homicide detective.
 Your readers will hate her if she does this today.

-Samantha is about to get into a street fight with the serial killer, who has brought his accomplice with him.
+But it is 2023 at the time of this writing, so Danielle is not only not going to be a helpless victim, but she is about to get into a street fight with the serial killer, who has brought his accomplice with him.
 (Yes, they do.
-Paul Bernardo and Karla Homolka; Hillside Stranglers Kenneth Bianchi and Angelo Buono; Leonard Lake and Charles Ng; and Dean Arnold Corll, David Owen Brooks, and Elmer Wayne Henley; for starters.)
+Paul Bernardo and Karla Homolka; Hillside Stranglers Kenneth Bianchi and Angelo Buono; Leonard Lake and Charles Ng; and Dean Arnold Corll, David Owen Brooks, and Elmer Wayne Henley for starters.)

 How Not to Do It